HypothesisWorks/hypothesis/docs/details.rst

 This lets you do things like set up and tear down around each example, run examples in a subprocess, transform coroutine tests into normal tests, etc.
+For example, :class:`~hypothesis.extra.django.TransactionTestCase` in the Django extra runs each example in a separate database transaction.

 The way this works is by introducing the concept of an executor.
 An executor is essentially a function that takes a block of code and run it.
 The default